jimfinnis/jcf12/content/teaching/CS123/examples/refs2/index.md

 * Locations in memory which are fields inside an object have a purple background and white text, and I've also put a "." in front of the name (to make it clear it is a field).

+As before, clicking on the image will move onto the next slide.
+Read the caption below the slide to see what's changed.

 {{<slides "s0">}}
 inst1.svg$Start of ```main```: local variables ```hall``` and ```tower``` exist but have not been given values. inst2.svg$```hall = new Room()``` has run - a new Room has been created at location 2, given default field values, and the reference stored in ```hall```.